fygar256/general-assembler-axx/README.md

 #### .vliw directive

 ```
-.vliw::128::41::5:00
+.vliw::128::41::5::1::00
 ```

-This will allow you to handle a VLIW processor with 128 bits of packing, 41 bits per instruction,5 template bits, and 0x00 NOP code (Itanium example).
+This will allow you to handle a VLIW processor with 128 packing bits, 41 bits per instruction, 5 template bits, the template packing bit being the first bit from the lowest, and a NOP code of 0x00 (Itanium example).

 For example, on Itanium, there are three 41-bit instructions, a set of instructions with a length of 41*3=123 (bits) plus a template bit at the end.

 Specifically,